silscript/front-end-intro/README.md

 - It's secure and private!

 ## Website Preparation (10min)
 In order to build and deploy a website or web application, you will need certain requirements.
+Today, we will be using Google Chrome as our browser and Sublime Text as our editor.
+If you are unable to install Sublime Text due to having a work computer or anything else, let us know!
+You may need to use the default text editor.

 ###### Requirements
 - A computer (Acer, Dell, Lenova, MacBook, Surface Pro, etc.).